What is Fixed Cost?

 Fixed Cost Graph

-- The graph above shows the company’s total indirect costs, which are those costs that do not change with production or sales volume, such as rent, property taxes, and interest on the debt.
+- The graph above depicts the company’s total indirect costs, which are expenses that do not vary with production or sales volume, such as rent, property taxes, and interest on the debt.

-- The vertical axis represents the costs (millions), while the horizontal axis represents production or sales volume (millions).
+- The vertical axis represents the costs (in millions), while the horizontal axis represents production or sales volume (also in millions).

-- The upper shaded region represents the variable cost, and the line parallel to the y-axis represents the fixed cost.
+- The upper shaded region represents the variable costs, while the line parallel to the y-axis represents the fixed costs.

-- A graph is a valuable tool for management because it provides a clear picture of the company’s overall financial health.
+- This graph is a valuable tool for management as it provides a clear picture of the company’s overall financial health.

-- It is also useful for investors because it can help them assess the riskiness of an investment in the company.
+- Investors can also benefit from this graph as it can help them assess the risk associated with investing in the company.

 Fixed Cost in Break-even Analysis